George Seasholtz

-George Donald Seasholtz (November 14, 1900 – April 11, 1945) was a fullback in the National Football League.
+George Donald Seasholtz (November 14, 1900 – April 11, 1945) was a fullback in the National Football League (NFL).
 He first played with the Milwaukee Badgers during the 1922 NFL season.
 After a year away from the NFL, he played with the Kenosha Maroons during the 1924 NFL season.

+After retiring from football, Seaholtz was the manager of two theaters and was later the junior varsity baseball coach at Chambersburg High School.